-- ◆ Rationalisation of the exchange rate means setting it at a level that reflects the relative productivity of the export sector when compared with competitors and potential competitors in the rest of the World. - ◆ This often requires a devaluation of the domestic currency at the initial stage of the economic development drive.
-Such devaluations are common to almost all East Asian economies. - ◆ It also involves the unification of pre-existing multiple exchange rates, if any, and the adoption of current accounts convertibility. - ◆ The devaluations made possible the export promotion policy that also turned out to be attractive to foreign direct investors and lenders. - ◆ In the following charts examples of the devaluations undertaken by selected East Asian economies in the early phases of their respective economic development processes are presented.
-60
+2.3.3 Exchange Rate Rationalization Rationalization of the exchange rate means setting it at a level that reflects the relative productivity of the export sector when compared with competitors and potential competitors in the rest of the world.
+This often requires a devaluation of the domestic currency at the initial stage of the economic development drive.
+Such devaluations are common to almost all East Asian economies.
+It also involves the unification of pre-existing multiple exchange rates, if any, and the adoption of current account convertibility.
+The devaluations made possible the export promotion policy that also turned out to be attractive to foreign direct investors and lenders.
+In the following charts, examples of the devaluations undertaken by selected East Asian economies in the early phases of their respective economic development processes are presented.
+The exchange rate adjustments triggered significant increases in the shares of exports in GDP in the respective economies.

-Nominal Exchange Rate of the Japanese Yen, Yen/US\$, 1946-present
+Figure 44: Nominal Exchange Rate of the Japanese Yen, Yen/US\$, 1949-present

-Nominal Exchange Rate of the Hong Kong Dollar, HK\$/US\$, 1949-present
+Figure 45: Nominal Exchange Rate of the Hong Kong Dollar, HK\$/US\$, 1949-present Figure 46: Nominal Exchange Rate of the New Taiwan Dollar, NT\$/US\$, 1951-present